PROPERTY JOURNAL

 Even within organisations, there can be issues around slow decision-making and a lack of understanding of technology.

-In addition, large organisations can be disjointed and staff don't collaborate as best they should.
-Data is often in silos which prevents decision making.
-How can decisions around tech adoption be made if organisations are slow to make simple decisions?
+In addition, large organisations can be disjointed: staff don't collaborate as best they should and data is often in silos.
+How can decisions around tech adoption then be made if organisations are slow to make even simple decisions?

 The surveying sector also needs to encourage more collaboration and innovation, and address long-standing issues with data quality, transparency and standardisation.

-In this changing business landscape, there is a greater need for real estate companies to take a look at their strategies.
-To support this, a chief technology officer (CTO) is a position responsible for managing technical operations in an organisation to enhance business operations and drive innovation.
+In this changing business landscape, there is a greater need for real-estate companies to take a look at their strategies.
+To support this, a chief technology officer (CTO) can manage technical operations in an organisation to enhance business operations and promote innovation.

 The main responsibilities of a CTO include: